In this article:

 What is a Microbiology Degree?

 Microbiology degree programs teach how diseases work (their ‘pathology’) and how they are diagnosed, treated, and cured.
-Students study single-celled organisms like amoebas, the colonies they form, their genetic make-up, and how they interact with other life forms.
+Students studying to become microbiologists learn about single-celled organisms like amoebas, the colonies they form, their genetic make-up, and how they interact with other life forms.

 Specializations in the field include: